Peter Hyun, a former chief counsel to California Sen. Dianne Feinstein, has joined Wiley Rein as a partner in Washington, D.C.

 Hyun will work out of Wiley Rein’s white-collar defense and government investigations practice, where he will defend clients in congressional investigations, government enforcement actions and state attorneys general investigations.
 He said Monday that he expects a looming shift in political power from Republicans to Democrats in the U.S. House of Representatives will create an uptick in congressional investigations that in private practice will yield new business for him on matters as disparate as drug pricing and CEO compensation.

-Feinstein, the senior senator from California and the Senate Judiciary Committee’s top-ranking Democrat, is losing a top lawyer two days after the confirmation of U.S. Supreme Court Justice Brett Kavanaugh.
+Feinstein, a senior senator from California and the Senate Judiciary Committee’s top-ranking Democrat, is losing a top lawyer two days after the confirmation of U.S. Supreme Court Justice Brett Kavanaugh.
 Hyun said the timing was “purely coincidental” and noted that his job search began months ago, even before former U.S. Supreme Court Justice Anthony Kennedy’s July retirement provided the vacancy that Kavanaugh ultimately filled.

 Wiley Rein partner Stephen Obermeier helped entice Hyun to the firm, he said.
 Both lawyers had worked together as federal prosecutors in the Eastern District of Virginia, and Hyun, who started his legal career as a litigation associate at Sidley Austin, cited Wiley Rein’s deep roster of clients, particularly in the telecommunications industry, as an attraction in deciding where to return in private practice.